ariel-lindemann/nvim/README.md

 ## Setup

 Place the folder in `~/.config`.
 Run `./bootstrap.sh` to install the dependencies (including neovim).
-Only works on Debian-based Linux for now.
+Only works on Debian-based Linux (apt) and macOS (homebrew) for now.

 For toubleshooting, from inside neovim run `:checkhealth nvim` and `:checkhealth Lazy`.